Guide

 • cosmetic interest is clustering around identity, audio, and references, not only visuals

-That is why skins deserve a guide page instead of a one-line FAQ answer.
+That is why skins are worth a real guide page instead of a one-line FAQ answer.

 What we can say about emotes right now